alex-kalanis/kw_mapper

 PHP Usage

 1.)
-Use your autoloader (if not already done via Composer autoloader)
+Use your autoloader (if not already done via Composer autoloader) to allow access to the classes.

 Caveats

-The most of dialects for database has no limits when updating or deleting - and roundabout way is to get sub-query with dialect-unknown primary column by which the db will limit selection.
+The most of the dialects for database has no limits when updating or deleting - and roundabout way is to get sub-query with dialect-unknown primary column by which the db will limit selection.

 Possible future things